 9.1.
 Scholarship Determinations: Submission of a scholarship application does not guarantee a scholarship award.
-The Scholarship Staff shall review individual scholarship applications and make the awards determination.
+The Scholarship Staff shall review individual scholarship applications and determine eligibility.
 Awards are based on available funding, applicant pool, and applicants’ completion of scholarship criteria by the specified deadline.

 9.2.
 Appeals: An applicant has the right to appeal the Scholarship Staff’s adverse decision by filing an appeal with the Scholarship Appeals Committee subject to the following conditions:

 9.2.1.
-The appeal must be in writing and submitted in person or through the U.S. Mail.
-Appeals must be hand delivered to the office or postmarked within 30 days of the date on which the scholarship notification was issued.
+Applicants may submit a written appeal through either the U.S. Mail or their Regents Scholarship Student Account.
+Appeals must be postmarked (if mailed) or submitted online within 30 days of the date on which the scholarship notification was issued.

 9.2.2.
 In the appeal, the applicant must provide his or her full name, mailing address, the high school he or she last attended, a statement of the reason for the appeal, and all information or evidence that supports the appeal.
 The failure of an applicant to provide the information in this subsection shall not preclude the acceptance of an appeal.

 9.2.3.
-An appeal filed before the applicant receives official notification from the Scholarship Staff of its decision shall not be considered.
+An appeal filed before the applicant receives official notification from the Scholarship Staff of its decision may not be considered.

 9.2.4.
 If an applicant failed to file his or her appeal on time, the Scholarship Appeals Committee shall notify the applicant of the late filing and give him or her an opportunity to explain the reasons for failing to file the appeal by the deadline.
 The Scholarship Appeals Committee shall not have jurisdiction to consider the merits of an appeal that is filed beyond the deadline unless it determines the applicant established excusable neglect.